-All this emphasises the need for a change in the way health and social services are planned, commissioned and delivered.
+All of this represents a significant challenge for the Health and Social Care Partnership and emphasises the need for a change in the way health and social services are planned, commissioned and delivered.
 Unless we embrace a radical, new and collaborative way of working, embedded in a new culture throughout our public services, both budgets and provision of services will buckle under the strain.
-By using our resources in a different way we aim to put an emphasis on prevention and anticipatory care which could result in the reduction in unplanned admissions to hospital or long-term care, improving quality of life for individuals by maintaining independence for longer and minimising support needs.
+By using our resources in a different way we aim to put an emphasis on prevention and anticipatory care.
+This will support a reduction in unplanned admissions to hospital or long-term care and a reliance on traditional high cost care arrangements while improving quality of life for individuals by maintaining independence for longer and minimising support needs.